 Rental groups must have a plan in place to deal with emergencies, such as; medical emergencies, fire, natural disasters etc. while on board property.
 Event Supervisors should familiarize themselves with the school’s layout; location of the AED, fire exits and outdoor “assembly area’ etc. A site tour can be scheduled with the CLASS Rental Office prior to the first rental date.

-If an injury occurs the Event Supervisor should take appropriate emergency response (first aid, call 911 etc.) then advise the custodian.
-If it’s a critical injury the Event Supervisor should obtain medical treatment, evacuate the area if it’s considered unsafe, advise the custodian and call the Ministry of Labour to report the incident – Tel: 1-877-202-0008.
-Additionally, the Permit Holder must report the incident to the Rental Office the next business day using the online Injury Report.
-Even if an injury doesn’t appear to be serious it’s important to complete an Injury Report, especially when someone received medical or dental attention.
+If an injury occurs the Event Supervisor should take appropriate emergency response (first aid, call 911 etc.) then report the incident to the custodian.
+If a critical injury occurs the Event Supervisor should stop activities, vacate/secure the site, obtain medical treatment, and report the incident to the custodian.
+Additionally, the Permit Holder must report injuries to the Rental Office the next business day using the online Injury Report.
+Even if an injury doesn’t appear serious it’s important to complete an Injury Report, especially when someone received medical or dental attention.
 To complete an Injury Report please click here.

 A Critical Injury refers to an injury of a serious nature that: places life in jeopardy; produces unconsciousness; results in substantial loss of blood; involves the fracture of a leg or arm; involves the amputation of a leg, arm, hand or foot; consists of burns to a major portion of the body; or causes the loss of sight in an eye.